hashimotofi/challenge-2/README.md

 ## Success Metrics
 - [ ] Contracts deploy successfully to Plume testnet
-- [ ] All contracts verified on Plume testnet explorer
 - [ ] System is fully configured and operational
 - [ ] Deployment addresses are properly documented
 - [ ] Configuration matches network requirements